Finite Element Analysis Toolbox

 On the top of the GUI toolbar there are menus for file, options, mode, and help operations.
 The function of these menus are described in detail below

 The Options menu firstly allows the axes and grid settings to be modified (these settings are described in the axes/grid settings section below).
 The FEATool GUI options can be inspected and edited by calling the dlg_Options function which opens the Options dialog box (this will effectively edit the guiparam.txt parameter file located in the featool/gui folder).

 The Geometry menu allows for switching to Geometry Mode, adding specific points Add Point..., and also accessing the Combine Objects... option which allows specification of a complex formula for geometry object composition.
-Geometry export to Gmsh geo and Triangle poly formats is also supported.
+Geometry export and import between STL CAD, Gmsh geo, and Triangle poly formats is also supported.

 The Grid menu allows for switching to Grid Mode as well as accessing and specifying the Grid Generation Command....
 Convert Grid Cells converts between triangular and quadrilateral cells in 2D, and between tetrahedral and hexahedral cells in 3D.

 Grid Mode also supports import and export of grids through external ASCII format files, these option can also be accessed from the Grid menu